Devonkedev/Nivara/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## About Niva
+## About Nivara

-**Niva** is a misinformation detection and verification system.
+**Nivara** is a misinformation detection and verification system.
 It offers a platform where **academic scholars** verify the accuracy of articles and other media.
 By utilizing **Natural Language Processing (NLP)** and **Artificial Intelligence (AI)**, the app also automates the initial analysis of content, flagging it as potentially truthful or misleading.
 This multi-layered approach aims to ensure the reliability of information consumed by users.

 ## Key Features

 ### 1. Expert Verification

-Niva integrates **subject-matter expertise** as a core part of its fact-checking process. **Qualified scholars** review articles based on their expertise, assessing the truthfulness of the content.
+Nivara integrates **subject-matter expertise** as a core part of its fact-checking process. **Qualified scholars** review articles based on their expertise, assessing the truthfulness of the content.

 - Scholars are matched to articles based on their domain knowledge (e.g., medical articles are reviewed by doctors or medical researchers).
 - Verified experts provide a confidence score after reviewing an article, which is displayed alongside the content.

 ### 2. AI-Powered Analysis

-Niva employs state-of-the-art **NLP models** to assist with article evaluation.
+Nivara employs state-of-the-art **NLP models** to assist with article evaluation.
 These models perform an initial pass to flag questionable content:

 - NLP algorithms assess linguistic cues and cross-reference available data to detect bias, inconsistencies, or misinformation.
 - AI models assign a probability score that indicates whether the content is likely to be true or false, which is then reviewed by scholars for a more detailed examination.